castelo1/castelo1/README.md

 Hi 👋 My name is André Castelo
 ==============================

-Data Scientist & Crypto Specialist
+Blockchain and Crypto Specialist | Data Scientist
 ----------------------------------

 A digital assets enthusiast since 2017, I currently work as a Crypto Specialist in an Investment Fund.
 I'm looking forward to seeing how this technology reimagines ways in which "capital" are transmitted and "value" cultivated.
 I believe that Web3 represents a paradigm shift in the way humans and devices organize, collaborate and consume.
 Collector and curious about generative art.